How does university Clearing work?

 Is student finance available if I study my degree course online?

 Just like studying for a degree full-time on campus, if you are a UK or EU citizen and live in England you may be eligible for a government-backed student loan so you won’t have to pay any tuition fees for your online degree course up front.
 The loan will cover the full cost of your degree course and will only need to be repaid if you earn over £21,000.
-If you don’t qualify for a tuition fee loan, or choose not to apply for one, you can pay your tuition fees up front per module or per level.
+If you don’t qualify for a tuition fee loan, or choose not to apply for one, you can pay your tuition fees up front or each month over the duration of your course.

 University of Essex Online entry requirements